Sentence Entailment in Compositional Distributional Semantics: Categorical Compositional Distributional Entailment

 \section{Categorical Compositional Distributional Entailment}

-Montague style semantics of natural language comes equipped with a notation of entailment, where for two sentences $s_1$ and $s_2$, we have ``$s_1$ entails $s_2$'' iff for $\phi_1$ and $\phi_2$ their logical translations, we have that $\phi_1 \vdash \phi_2$ in a logical system such as first order logic.
-So entailment becomes the question of derivability in a logic.
+The distributional co-occurrence hypothesis does not naturally extend from the level of words to the level of sentences.
+One cannot mimic the basic insights of the setting and say that sentences that have similar contexts have similar meanings, or that meaning of a sentence can be derived from the meanings of the words or sentences around it.
+The same fact holds about the distributional inclusion hypothesis and entailment, which does not naturally extend from words to phrases/sentences.
+One cannot say that a sentence $s_1$ entails a sentence $s_2$ when the contexts of $s_1$ are included in the contexts of $s_2$.
+In the same lines, one cannot say that two sentences entail each other if their meanings subsume each other.
+In this case, and similar to the case of co-occurrence distributions and similarity, entailment should be computed compositionally.

-In distributional semantics, similar to the case of co-occurrence distributions for phrases/sentences, the inclusion hypothesis does not naturally extend from words to phrases/sentences.
-One cannot say that a sentence $s_1$ entails the sentence $s_2$ since the contexts of $s_1$ are included in contexts of $s_2$.
-Similar to the case of co-occurrence counts, it is not clear what the contexts of a sentence are, they cannot be counted directly, they are not the sum or multiplication of the contexts of the words therein.
-So like for similarity, entailment should be computed compositionally.
+In this section, we define a compositional distributional notion of entailment based on the (vector and density matrix) representations of the words therein, the entailment relations between them, and the grammatical structures of the sentences.
+This notion is similar to the entailment-as-monotonicity notion of entailment in Natural Logic, which is based on an upward/downward monotonicity relationship between the meanings of words \cite{MacCartney2007}.
+Whereas in Natural Logic grammatical structures of sentences are treated on a case by case phrase-structure basis, in our setting the strongly monoidal $F$ functor works in a modular and uniform fashion.

-In a CCDS, in either of its instantiations to vectors and density matrices, the $F$ functor provides a translation of sentences of natural language to a distributional setting, which comes inherently with a compositional notion of entailment, as defined below:
+Given a CCDS, in either of its vectors or density matrices instantiations, we define a compositional notion of entailment, as follows:

 \begin{definition} {\rm Categorical compositional distributional entailment (CCDE)}.
-For two strings $v_1 v_2 \cdots v_n$ and $ w_1 w_2 \cdots w_n$, and $X$ either $KL$ or $N$, we have $v_1 v_2 \cdots v_n \vdash w_1 w_2 \cdots w_n$ whenever ${R}_X(\semantics{v_1 \cdots v_n},\semantics{w_1 \cdots w_n}) \neq 0$ \end{definition}
+For two strings $v_1 v_2 \cdots v_n$ and $ w_1 w_2 \cdots w_k$, and $X$ either $KL$ or $N$, we have $v_1 v_2 \cdots v_n \vdash w_1 w_2 \cdots w_k$ whenever ${R}_X(\semantics{v_1 \cdots v_n},\semantics{w_1 \cdots w_k}) \neq 0$. \end{definition}

-We show that this entailment can be made compositional; that is, we derive a phrase/sentence-level entailment from the entailments between the words thereof.
-What makes this possible is the concept of `upward monotonicity' from Natural Logic \cite{MacCartney2007}.
-Roughly put, this expresses that phrases/sentences of an upward monotone vocabulary entail each other.
+We show that this entailment can be made compositional for phrases and sentences that have the same number of words and the same grammatical structure and wherein the words entail each other point-wisely.
+We make this precise below.